Skip to main content

 Yes, time-restricted eating (a 12 to 14 hour overnight fast) often helps with insulin resistance, energy stability, and gentle fat loss.
 Longer fasts (24 hours or more) can help in specific situations but are not necessary for most people.
 The simplest version is finishing dinner by 7pm and eating breakfast at 7am or later.
 We tailor the fasting window to your stress, sleep, and training schedule.

 Muscle mass matters because muscle is the largest "glucose sink" in the body.
 The more muscle you have, the more blood sugar you can pull out of circulation and burn, which keeps insulin lower and metabolism higher.
-After age 30, you lose 3 to 8 percent of muscle per decade unless you actively train.
-Two strength sessions a week is enough to maintain muscle; three is enough to grow it.
+After age 30, you lose 3 to 8% of muscle per decade unless you actively train.
+2 strength sessions a week is enough to maintain muscle; 3 is enough to grow it.

-GLP-1 medications can cause some muscle loss, especially without strength training.
-About 20 to 30 percent of total weight lost on GLP-1s comes from lean mass, similar to traditional dieting.
-The fix is straightforward: hit at least 1.0 gram of protein per pound of target body weight per day, and lift weights twice a week.
+GLP-1 medications can cause some muscle loss, particularly without strength training.
+About 20 to 30% of total weight lost on GLP-1s comes from lean mass, similar to traditional dieting.
+The fix is simple: hit at least 1.0 gram of protein per pound of target body weight per day, and lift weights twice a week.
 With those two pieces in place, GLP-1 weight loss is mostly fat.

 Related Intelligence